djh1997/radar-work-experience/count.md

 To convert a number from decimal to binary you can:

-- pick the biggest power of 2 that is less than or equal the number your converting and put a 1 in that column.
+- Pick the biggest power of 2 that is less than or equal the number your converting and put a 1 in that column.
-- then take that number away from your original for example 105-64=41.
+- Then take that number away from your original for example 105-64=41.
-- repeat this until you reach 0.
+- Repeat this until you reach 0.

 41-32=9
 9-8=1